csev/cc4e/book/chap03.md

         return(-1);
       }

-The fundamental decision is whether x is less than, greater than, or equal to the middle element v[mid] at each step; this is a natural for else—if.
+The fundamental decision is whether `x` is less than, greater than, or equal to the middle element `v[mid]` at each step; this is a natural for `else—if`.

 3.4 Switch
 ----------

-The switch statement is a special multi-way decision maker that tests whether an expression matches one of a number of _constant_ values, and branches accordingly.
-In [Chapter 1](chap01.md) we wrote a program to count the occurrences of each digit, white space, and all other characters, using a sequence of if ... else if ... else.
-Here is the same program with a switch.
+The `switch` statement is a special multi-way decision maker that tests whether an expression matches one of a number of _constant_ values, and branches accordingly.
+In [Chapter 1](chap01.md) we wrote a program to count the occurrences of each digit, white space, and all other characters, using a sequence of `if ... else if ... else`.
+Here is the same program with a `switch`.

 [comment]: <> (code c_055_01.c)

-The switch evaluates the integer expression in parentheses (in this program the character c) and compares its value to all the cases.
+The `switch` evaluates the integer expression in parentheses (in this program the character c) and compares its value to all the cases.
 Each case must be labeled by an integer or character constant or constant expression.
 If a case matches the expression value, execution starts at that case.
-The case labeled default is executed if none of the other cases is satisfied.
-A default is optional; if it isn't there and if none of the cases matches, no action at all takes place.
+The case labeled `default` is executed if none of the other cases is satisfied.
+A `default` is optional; if it isn't there and if none of the cases matches, no action at all takes place.
 Cases and default can occur in any order.
 Cases must all be different.

 [comment]: <> (page 56 , 56 THE C PROGRAMMING LANGUAGE CHAPTER 3 )

-The break statement causes an immediate exit from the switch.
+The `break` statement causes an immediate exit from the `switch`.
-Because cases serve just as labels, after the code for one case is done, execution _falls through_ to the next unless you take explicit action to escape. break and return are the most common ways to leave a switch.
-A break statement can also be used to force an immediate exit from while, for and do loops as well, as will be discussed later in this chapter.
+Because cases serve just as labels, after the code for one case is done, execution _falls through_ to the next unless you take explicit action to escape.
+`break` and `return` are the most common ways to leave a `switch`.
+A `break` statement can also be used to force an immediate exit from `while`, for and do loops as well, as will be discussed later in this chapter.

 Falling through cases is a mixed blessing.
 On the positive side, it allows